chep-collab/resource-explorer/README.md

 A fast, responsive React app built with Next.js and TypeScript to explore characters from the Rick & Morty API.
 Users can search, filter, sort, favorite, and view detailed info—all synced to the URL for a shareable experience.

----

-## 🚀 Live Preview
+## 🌐 Hosted Preview

-Got errors but working on it
+Deployment is in progress.
+Encountered a minor build issue during setup on Vercel.
+Actively resolving it and will update this section with the live link once available.

 ## 🛠️ Tech Stack